Basketique Custom Theme Baskets & Gifts

 Orange Park Station was built in the early 1900's by the Atlantic Coast Line Railroad to serve the community of Orange Park, FL.
 Located 14 miles from downtown Jacksonville, Orange Park was a stop for the many passenger trains that plied the rails from New York to Tampa/St. Petersburg, FL.

-The station was originally a two-story wood structure with the main line adjacent and the house track branching off behind the station to a small freight house.
+the house track branching off behind the station to a small freight house.
 Sometime in the 1920's, a new main line bypass was laid, leaving the original main a through spur for the locals.

 The station remained active until the sixties and passenger service went from a regular stop to a flag stop.
 The old main line through was cut with the widening of Kingsley Avenue and eventually sold.
 The station was modernized and used as offices, shops and even a restaurant.
 It then housed Needlepoint Gallery and Over the Second Basketique.
 The two remaining tracks were used as storage and maintenance of way equipment and unloading rock and limestone for construction.